-- 10.1 The HKMA will endeavour to monitor and promote an Al's compliance with its minimum CAR requirements on a continuing basis by - setting trigger ratios (see para.
+- 10.1 The HKMA will endeavour to monitor and promote an AI's compliance with its minimum CAR requirements on a continuing basis by - setting trigger ratios (see para.
 9.3 above) and requiring remedial actions to be taken by the AI in the event that any of the AI's capital ratios falls below the respective trigger ratios.
-From 1 January 2016 onwards, the use of trigger ratios will be replaced by the monitoring of Als' internal capital targets as mentioned in para.
-9.4 above; - reviewing information reported in the Return of Capital Adequacy Ratio (MA(BS)3) (CAR return); and - commissioning external auditors' reports, normally once a year, under §63(3A) of the Ordinance on the adequacy of the AI's systems of control over the compilation of banking returns and over the AI's compliance with statutory requirements, and under §63(3) on whether the CAR return submitted to the MA by the AI has been correctly compiled in all material respects from the AI's books and records.
+From 1 January 2016 onwards, the use of trigger ratios will be replaced by the monitoring of AIs' internal capital targets as mentioned in para.
+9.4 above; - reviewing information reported in the Return of Capital Adequacy Ratio (MA(BS)3) (CAR return); and - commissioning external auditors' reports, normally once a year, under §63(3A) of the Ordinance on the adequacy of the AI's systems of control over the compilation of banking returns and over the AI's compliance with statutory requirements, and under §63(3) on whether the CAR return submitted to the MA by the AI has been correctly compiled in all material respects from the AI's books and records. - 10.2 In addition, where as a result of its on-going supervisory process the HKMA has material concerns about the ability of an AI to compute its CAR correctly in accordance with the BCR or about an AI's ability to submit its CAR return to the HKMA in a timely fashion, the MA may require the AI to submit an external auditors' report under §59(2) of the Ordinance in order to identify specific system and control weaknesses through a more in depth review of such systems and controls by the auditors.